dmatelokoh/chinook-analytics-portfolio/04-AI-collaboration/ai_collaboration_log.md

 ---

-## 3. Prompt Library Management — Prompts as Living Documents
+## 3. Prompt Library Management: Prompts as Living Documents

 A prompt library is a personal collection of reusable, versioned prompts that get updated every time a gap in the output is discovered.
 The goal is to make V1 outputs progressively closer to production-ready, so less time is spent on feedback loops and more time is spent on analysis.